unioulu/gameclue-logparser/README.md

 ```

 *Note*: Please keep in mind that logfiles folder and output path must include the trailing slash (`/`).
+*Note*: The logfiles path must containt the logfiles only, _without_the_fps_logs_ since they are not currently supported.

 # Arguments